The Happy Ending: Reception

 In Life magazine, Richard Schickel gave a negative review, describing the film as a "melodramatic travesty" and criticizing its unlikeable characters.
 The New York Timess Vincent Canby was also critical, writing The Happy Ending "is a kind of false Faces—a movie that set out to expose the kitsch of Hollywood fantasy".
+Canby also included the movie in his list of “ten worst films of 1969” for the paper: “Brooks-the-writer is handicapped by an ear for real-life small talk that is block tin.”

 The film was nominated for Academy Awards for Best Actress (Jean Simmons) and Best Original Song (Michel Legrand, Alan Bergman and Marilyn Bergman for "What Are You Doing the Rest of Your Life?") at the 42nd Academy Awards.

 In 2020, Richard Brody of The New Yorker gave a retrospective review in which he praised the film.
 He wrote, "The shudderingly impassioned, history-jangled, cinema-centric drama The Happy Ending, from 1969, reflects vast changes in Hollywood and in American society, and even nudges them ahead.
 What's more, it does so aesthetically, with startlingly expressive images and performances that fuse with the action to reflect on—and advance—the state of movies themselves."